Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 ## Azure Key Vault Firewall setup
 - By default the key vault is public, must be made secure with firewall settings
 - `Key vault resource || Networking under settings`
-    - Select privat endoint and selected networks
+    - Select private endpoint and selected networks
      - Click `add existing virtual network`, choose the network and subscription, choose the default subet
      - By doing so you are ensuring that you only the vurtual network has access to the Key vault
      - **Setup service endpoint**